iago1460/simple-property-manager/README.md

 * Libraries in requirements.txt

 This project uses PostgreSQL with PostGIS, PostGIS adds geographic object support to PostgreSQL, turning it into a spatial database.
 GEOS, PROJ.4 and GDAL should be installed prior to building PostGIS.
-[Oficial Documentation](https://docs.djangoproject.com/en/1.7/ref/contrib/gis/install/postgis/).
+[Official Documentation](https://docs.djangoproject.com/en/1.7/ref/contrib/gis/install/postgis/).